GetSomeRest/library-javascript-view.and.data.api/README.md

-#Autodesk View and Data API JavaScript Utility Library
+#Autodesk View and Data API JavaScript Wrapper Library

 ##Description

 *This sample is part of the [Developer-Autodesk/Autodesk-View-and-Data-API-Samples](https://github.com/Developer-Autodesk/autodesk-view-and-data-api-samples) repository.*

-This is a sample JavaScript file providing functions to :
+This sample is a JavaScript library providing a high level wrapper for the Autodesk View & Data Rest API calls:

+* Check existence of a bucket/Retrieve details of bucket
+* Create new bucket
 * Upload a file to bucket
-* Start translation
+* Register file for translation
 * Check translation progress
-* Load it in Viewer.
+* Retrieve viewable details

 ##Dependencies